guptaravimp/Developmenttask/redux_toolkit.md

 # Now check the ui and see the all functiona is working good

-#  important-> let we create a action to reset the count
+#  7->important-> let we create a action to reset the count
    so go to first app.jsx create a button of reset and use handler to reset like this
 ```
 <button onClick={handleresetclick}>reset</button>
 ```
    #### and let create a action meand dispatch but before dispatch we have to create a reducer function of rest logic so go to (slice) file and add below code inside reducer
 ```
 resetcount:(state)=>{
       state.value=0;
     },
 ```
    #### Now add this inside export
 ```
 export const { increment, decrement,
      incrementByAmount ,resetcount} = counterSlice.actions;
 ```
    #### Now go to App.jsx and dispatch this action and import this
 ```
 import { decrement, increment, resetcount } from './features/counter/counterSlice';

 ```
    ### Now dispatch this inside function
 ```
 function handleresetclick(){
     dispatch(resetcount())
   }
 ```
 #  Now see the complete code of both the file
    ## App.jsx
 ```
 import React from 'react';
 import {useSelector,useDispatch} from 'react-redux'